-If you lived in Holy See (Vatican City) instead of United States, you would:
+If you moved to Holy See (Vatican City) from the United States, you would:

 At a Glance: Holy See (Vatican City)

 Land Area: ~0 sq km (United States is ~22,333,352 times bigger than Holy See (Vatican City))